Devanshu1603/ExamPrep/README.md

 ## 🤖 Credits

-Built with ❤️ using FastAPI + Gemini + ChromaDB.
+Built with ❤️ by Devanshu using FastAPI, Gemini, React, and Firebase.